the-events-calendar/the-events-calendar/readme.txt

 = [4.1.1] TBD =

+* Fix - Resolved issue where the week view was always using UTC rather than the configured timezone when determining the start of the week
 * Fix - Resolved various capitalization issues with German translations
 * Fix - Fixed issue where some Theme Customizer headings were not translatable